 First, Ukraine introduced administrative and criminal liability for all major corruption-related offenses as per UNCAC.2 Independent anti-corruption institutions were created, covering corruption prevention (NAPC), investigation (NABU and SAP) and justice (HACC).
-The law on access to public information introduced far-reaching transparency regulation, obliging officials to publish their assets, and generating all
+The law on access to public information introduced far-reaching transparency regulation, obliging officials to publish their assets, and generating all information on public procurement - one of the most corrupt spheres of policymaking - in machine readable open data format.
+This provided both law enforcement agencies and grassroots activists with legal foundations to develop instruments for counteracting corruption.

-1 Game theory research tells us that communication/conversation is important, but is silent with respect to what people do when they communicate.
+to what people do when they communicate.
 In all likelihood, in the reduced and controlled settings of laboratory games, that conversation entails expressing a willingness to pursue a collaborative strategy and perhaps affirming to one another the potential gains of doing so.
 This would only represent a highly preliminary starting point in real world collaborative efforts of the scale and complexity that policy reform entails.